Time series anomaly detection with reconstruction-based state-space models: Results

-where $\boldsymbol{\hat{s}^b_t}$ and $ \boldsymbol{\hat{P}^b_t}$ are the mean and covariance estimate of updated state distribution from backward pass at time $t$.
-Figure \ref{fig:backward} compares reconstructions of the forward and backward pass.
-We can see that compared to the forward filtering, with additional information from the future, the backward filtering in general has smaller reconstruction error (median squared reconstruction error across all samples for forward and backward pass are 0.00031 and 0.00021 respectively).
-This is particularly true during the transition phase of underlying dynamics, as illustrated here around time $t=180$, where knowing the future could significantly improve the reconstruction performance (mean squared reconstruction error across all samples for forward and backward pass are 0.0020 and 0.00056 respectively).
+where $\boldsymbol{\hat{s}^b_t}$ and $ \boldsymbol{\hat{P}^b_t}$ are the mean and covariance estimates of the updated state distribution from the backward pass at time $t$.
+Figure \ref{fig:backward} compares reconstructions of the forward pass and the backward pass.
+With additional information from future observation, the backward pass in general has a smaller reconstruction error.
+This is particularly true during the transition phase of the underlying dynamics, as illustrated here around time $t=180$ (mean squared reconstruction errors across all samples for the forward pass and the backward pass are 0.0020 and 0.00056, respectively).